CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smtp-server.md

 MailerQ maintains a list of "local" email address patterns.
 When an email is received on the SMTP port, the recipient address is compared with these patterns.
 If there is a match, the incoming message is not sent to the inbox queue for further delivery, but to the "rabbitmq-local" address instead.

-This local
+Although usually emails are only accepted over secure connections (using the SMTP login and password in the config file, or a plugin), mailings to local recipients do not require this: emails that are incoming are never rejected by default.

 ## Config file settings